Man Awakens from Coma With First Words, 'I Want Taco Bell'

 For the Win.
 "It was symbolic of the entire thing -- more of a metaphor of him having woken up and being given a second chance at life."

 The photos of Booth first made the rounds on Reddit, courtesy of one of his friends.
 Taco Bell caught wind and naturally loved the story.
 They made sure to get some swag sent his way.

 Booth, a father of two, is currently in recovery.
 His friends and family have set up a GoFundMe campaign to help pay his medical expenses, where they've currently raised more than $15,000 of a $50,000 goal.

 After Booth's extreme proclamation of love for Taco Bell, giving to his campaign is basically saying you'd buy him a drink if you saw him at your local watering hole, except instead of cheers-ing with a PBR, you're daring him to eat a Cool Ranch Doritos Locos Taco Supreme with your $1.89.

-And really, Doritos dust and Fire sauce are the gifts that keep on giving.
-Even when you don't want them to.
+And, truly, Doritos dust and Fire Sauce are the gifts that keep on giving, even when you don't want them to.